-Skala’s sand-and-shingle beach is considered the best in southern Kefalonia – it goes on for 3 kilometres and backs onto pretty pine woods.
+Skala’s sand-and-shingle beach is considered the best in southern Kefalonia – it goes on for 3 kilometers and backs onto pretty pine woods.
 At the southern end are caves and rocks to explore, as well as secluded coves.
 Above the sands, meanwhile, is a Roman villa dating back to the 3rd century AD.
 And when you want drinks and snacks, the shops and tavernas are just 100 yards away.

 Kefalonia’s most famous landmark is the Drogarati Cave, said to be 150 million years old.
-Being 37 metres below ground and lined with dripping stalagmites, it’s certainly dramatic.
+Being 37 meters below ground and lined with dripping stalagmites, it’s certainly dramatic.
 You’ll find it in Sami, 45 minutes away.
 The town is also home to Antisamos Beach, the beautiful bay that starred in the film Captain Corelli’s Mandolin.
 You can easily do both in a day.

 The sunny bay of Spartia is situated at the bottom of a flowery hillside and protected by outcrops of rock.
-There is a pretty beach with clear aquamarine water and soft white sand and a small jetty and harbour.
+There is a pretty beach with clear aquamarine water and soft white sand and a small jetty and harbor.

 Set on the south coast of the island, between the airport and St Thomas, this pretty little village is slightly inland from the coast where our villas are located.
 Spartia enjoys several wonderful tavernas, cafés and a mini-market, of which have various opening times outside peak season.
-Further down along the coast from Spartia, a small ferry port connects Kefalonia with its neighbouring island, Zakynthos.
+Further down along the coast from Spartia, a small ferry port connects Kefalonia with its neighboring island, Zakynthos.

 The charming village of Svoronata has everything - fine beaches, beautiful surroundings and good food - Svoronata is a sleepy resort that will hold particular appeal for those wanting a peaceful holiday on Kefalonia.

 The small resort of Svoronata lies between Lassi and St. Thomas Bay.
 This sleepy village retains much of its traditional Greek charm and offers a handful of bars, tavernas and mini-markets scattered around the countryside of which some may have various opening times outside peak months.
-With its rocky shoreline and inland olive groves, Svoronata is a very scenic and unspoilt location – the perfect place to relax and unwind.
+With its rocky shoreline and inland olive groves, Svoronata is a very scenic and unspoiled location – the perfect place to relax and unwind.
 This picturesque coastal village offers a convenient location close to the airport which can be found within a 10 minute drive.

-Situated between the tiny harbour of Pessada and Lourdas is the fertile valley of Trapezaki which is home to some of the best beaches on Kefalonia and makes a perfect base for exploring this stunning Ionian Island.
+Situated between the tiny harbor of Pessada and Lourdas is the fertile valley of Trapezaki which is home to some of the best beaches on Kefalonia and makes a perfect base for exploring this stunning Ionian Island.

 Trapezaki is the perfect place for a laid-back, away-from-it-all holiday.
 Set in beautiful countryside halfway between the resorts of Lassi and Skala, our villas are located on a hill surrounded by olive groves - with a stunning backdrop of Mount Énos.
 A small selection of mini-markets and tavernas can be found scattered around the resort.
-Unspoilt and undeveloped, Trapezaki beach is just one kilometre away.
+Unspoiled and undeveloped, Trapezaki beach is just one kilometer away.
 Set in a rocky cove, here you will find fine sand and crystal clear waters.

 With some of the best beaches on the island and a plentiful selection of bars, restaurants and shops, Lassi has become one of Kefalonia's most popular resorts and is a favourite family holiday destination.

 Motor boat cruising in the area, offers coastal cruising from Makris Yialos beach to Platis Yialos beach and the beach of Torkopothero.
 Beyond are some coves with dramatic white rocks only accessible by boat.
 Or you can visit Vardiani island, locally known as the rabbit island.
-This tiny island, whose only inhabitants are wild rabbits, has an abandoned monastery and is surrounded by rocks which are great for snorkelling.
+This tiny island, whose only inhabitants are wild rabbits, has an abandoned monastery and is surrounded by rocks which are great for snorkeling.
 An alternative coastal cruise would be hugging the coastline towards Argosoli, past the famous lighthouse and water wheel at Katavothres.
 Opposite Lassi you can see the Pali Peninsula famous for its red sand beaches.
 Take a motor-boat to cruise over to Meggas Lakas or Xi beach famous for its red sand and mud-baths.

-The area is good for couples and families whose ideal holiday is spent centred around the beach with a local taverna meal in the evening.
-There is usually some low key entertainment in the form of a Greek night or live band playing in one or more of the Lassi tavernas throughout the summer and the bars stay open late with sound-proofed doors to keep the sleeping neighbours happy.
+The area is good for couples and families whose ideal holiday is spent centered around the beach with a local taverna meal in the evening.
+There is usually some low key entertainment in the form of a Greek night or live band playing in one or more of the Lassi tavernas throughout the summer and the bars stay open late with sound-proofed doors to keep the sleeping neighbors happy.
 It's just a short taxi ride or 25 to 45 minutes' walk into the lively Greek town and port of Argostoli so Lassi makes an ideal base for exploring the rest of the island as well as visiting the capital and transfer time is only 15 minutes by taxi from the airport.